What is a savings account?

 How do I operate an online savings account?

-When you open an online savings account with us, you'll be asked to provide a unique log-in ID and password.
-Simply enter these details on the log-in page and you be able to access your online savings account.
+When you open an online savings account you’ll be asked to create a password and create memorable information.
+We’ll issue you with a unique User ID and when you log in you’ll be asked to provide your User ID and password along with details from your memorable data.
+Simply enter these details on the log-in page and you will be able to access your online savings account.
 You can then make deposits and withdrawals, create customised statements, arrange direct debits and change your details.
 Please see our online demo for more information.

 Please note, you cannot manage an online savings account in branch or over the phone.
 Newcastle Building Society can not be held liable for unauthorised use of your User ID/Password information.